 My Weekend with Host UK

 I had never heard of Wrexham, Wales before let alone ever imagined that one day I would travel there to spend the weekend with a total stranger.
-However, this is how I spent a weekend this past March.
+However, this is how I spent a weekend in March 2019.